crate/cratedb-fivetran-destination/README.md

 needs to be adjusted, and if the type mapping needs improvements.
 We will also take care about a few more other details around easing deployment.

-Also, the adapter still lacks implementations for the `AlterTable` and `DescribeTable` methods, which will be submitted on subsequent iterations.
+Also, the adapter still lacks the implementation for the `AlterTable` method, which will be submitted on a subsequent iteration.
 Contributions are welcome.

 ## Project Information